TipsyBug/Idea-Platform-Coding-Task/README.md

 ## Installation

-- Download this repository and unzip the .zip file in your desired location.
+- Download this repository and unzip the .zip file to your desired location.
-- Open a terminal, then navigate to the project root.
+- Open a terminal and navigate to the project root directory.
-- Make the script executable ```chmod +x run.sh```.
+- Make the script executable by running ```chmod +x run.sh```.
-- Run the script to compile and execute the Java program ```./run.sh```.
+- Execute the script to compile and run the Java program by running ```./run.sh```.

 ## Example of use